 Subscription data for 3rd party AF is required:

 - It is used by the AIOTF together with SLA and operator policy at NEF to perform authorization of the AF request targeting for Ambient IoT service.
+This includes: 1) checking whether the AF is authorized for the requested service operation; 2) checking whether the AF is authorized for the requested target area; 3) checking whether the AF is authorized for the requested target AIoT device(s).

 - it is stored at UDM within 5G network.

-Editor’s note: Items within the subscription data for 3rd party AF need to be figured out later.
+NOTE 3: Items within the subscription data for 3rd party AF will be determined during normative phase.

 UE Subscription data is enhanced to include an indication that whether the UE is allowed to operate as a UE reader.

-8.3 Interim Conclusion on Key Issue #3
+8.3 Conclusion on Key Issue #3

 8.3.1 General